Creating Your Identity Map

 Choose Your Method

-• Mind Map: Start with “My Identity” in the center of a page, then branch out with key values, beliefs, past experiences, strengths, and lessons.
+Mind Map: Start with “My Identity” in the center of a page, then branch out with key values, beliefs, past experiences, strengths, and lessons.

-• Timeline: Plot major life events on a visual timeline.
+Timeline: Plot major life events on a visual timeline.
 Add what you learned or how each shaped who you are.

-• Collage or Vision Board: Use photos, magazine clippings, or digital images that reflect your personality, values, and goals.
+Collage or Vision Board: Use photos, magazine clippings, or digital images that reflect your personality, values, and goals.

-• Written Summary: Prefer words?
+Written Summary: Prefer words?
 Write a paragraph or a page capturing what you’ve discovered about yourself through this process.

 No artistic skill required.
-Just intention.
+Just being intentional.

 As you build your map, consider including:

-• Your Top 5 Values
+Your Top 5 Values

-• A few Core Beliefs — helpful or limiting
+A few Core Beliefs — helpful or limiting

-• Key life experiences that shaped you
+Key life experiences that has shaped you

-• Any patterns or behaviors you’re ready to change
+Any patterns or behaviors you’re ready to change

-• Dreams or goals that reflect who you're becoming
+Dreams or goals that reflect who you're becoming

 This is your story in symbols, words, or visuals.
 It’s for you — no one else.

-Step 3: Reflect On What You See
+Reflect On What You See

 Ask yourself:

-• What feels strongest or most central?
+What feels the strongest or most central from this journey?

-• Where do I still feel conflicted — and where do I feel clear?
+Where do I still feel conflicted — and where do I feel clear?

 Step 2: